awslabs/aws-well-architected-labs/Security/300_Lambda_Cross_Account_Bucket_Policy/Lab_Guide.md

 ## 5. Tear down this lab <a name="tear_down"></a>

-* Remove the lambda function, then roles.
+* Remove the lambda function, then roles
 * If you created a new S3 bucket, then you may remove it

 ***